March 21, 2019

 - Describe some of the unique features that set Mark apart from the other three Gospels.
 How does Mark tell the story of Jesus?
 What themes are central to his depiction of Jesus?
 What does he have to say about discipleship?
 About suffering?

 - How does Mark tie the themes of suffering and discipleship into his account of Jesus’ death and resurrection?
 Discuss the various endings of Mark.
-How can ending the Gospel at 16:8 serve Mark’s literary purposes?
+How might ending the Gospel at 16:8 have served Mark’s literary purposes?

 - How does Luke depict Jesus as a “universal Christ”?
 What barriers does Jesus cross in Luke, and what is the significance of this behavior?